-How Affin Islamic Current Account-i works?
+How does Affin Islamic Current Account-i work?

 Affin Islamic Current Account-i is a deposit account which rewards you with a monthly profit rate on the minimum balance you have left in the current account for the month.
 It is also known as a checking account because you will also get the flexibility of cheque writing.

 To open an Islamic current account with Affin Islamic Bank, all you need to prepare is a minimum initial deposit of RM1,000 and an introducer.

 Do I get a Cash Line Facility-i upon current account opening?

 Unfortunately, Affin Islamic Bank does not offer Cash Line Facility-i for this Islamic Current Account.
 Cash Line Facility-i is the Islamic equivalent of an Overdraft Facility whereby you can draw down (in other words, borrow) cash from your current account up to a limit set by the bank.

 Think of it as something along the line of revolving credit, once you have paid up the amount you borrowed at maturity, you can withdraw again cash whenever is needed.

 Do I get a free cheque book and debit card?